HDFGroup/hsds/docs/design/obj_store_schema.rst

 * "root" - the id of the root group in the domain
 * "domain" - the domain which this group is a member of
 * "acls" - access Control List for authorization overrides
+* "stats" - summary statistics for the dataset and chunk data

 Notes: